Breast Cancer in Men: 8 Subtle Signs and Symptoms

 If you develop any of these signs or symptoms, you should be evaluated by your doctor as soon as possible.
-“Men can undergo mammograms and ultrasound to further evaluate any suspicious lesions and then have a biopsy is necessary,” says Dr. Giordano.
-“Although male breast cancer is relatively rare—about 1 percent of all breast cancers occur in men—it is important for men to be aware that they, too, can be affected.”
-In other words, there is no reason to delay evaluation if you believe you have one or several of the symptoms mentioned.
+“Men can undergo mammograms and ultrasound to further evaluate any suspicious lesions and then have a biopsy [if] necessary,” says Dr. Giordano.
+“Although male breast cancer is relatively rare—about one percent of all breast cancers occur in men—it is important for men to be aware that they, too, can be affected.”
+There is no reason to delay evaluation if you believe you have one or several of the symptoms mentioned.
 “Diagnosing cancer at the earliest stages will lead to the best outcomes and better survival,” Dr. Giordano adds.
-While the research isn’t as clear with men, here are six habits that can help prevent breast cancer.
+While the research isn’t as clear with men, here are six habits that may help prevent breast cancer.

-Dennis Holmes, MD, breast cancer surgeon and researcher and interim director of the Margie Petersen Breast Center at John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California.
+- Dennis Holmes, MD, breast cancer surgeon and researcher and interim director of the Margie Petersen Breast Center at John Wayne Cancer Institute at Providence Saint John’s Health Center, Santa Monica, California.

-Sharon H. Giordano, MD, BCRF Investigator Chair and Professor of Medicine in the Department of Breast Medical Oncology at the University of Texas MD Anderson Cancer Center in Houston, Texas.
+- Sharon H. Giordano, MD, BCRF investigator chair and professor of medicine in the department of breast medical oncology at the University of Texas MD Anderson Cancer Center in Houston